pursuit-curriculum/unit-full-stack-web-development/express-rest-crud-mvc-index/lesson-notes/README.md

 - `touch .gitignore` (tell git which files to ignore)
 - `touch app.js`
 - `touch .env`
-- `npm install express dotenv`
+- `npm install express@4 dotenv@16`
-- go into `package.json` and change the start script to say `"start": "nodemon server.js"`
+- go into `package.json` and change the start script to say `"start": "nodemon server.js"` if you are installing nodemon locally.

 **.gitignore**